inariksit/inariksit.github.io/_posts/2019-12-12-embedding-grammars.markdown

 <!-- If it does work, please let me know ([inari.listenmaa@gmail.com](mailto:inari.listenmaa@gmail.com)) so that I can update this post! -->

-### Not using the binary: get PGF library from PyPI
+### Not using the binary

+#### Get PGF library from PyPI

-When I wrote this blog post in 2019, this section used to be a multi-step hassle.
-I'm glad to inform you that since June 2020, the PGF library is [in PyPI](https://pypi.org/project/pgf/).
+Since June 2020, the PGF library is [in PyPI](https://pypi.org/project/pgf/).
 So the installation step, if you're not using the binary, is as follows:

 ```
 pip install pgf